daniel-cech-creator/TerminusRPG/README.md

 ---

 # TerminusRPG (WIP)
-A simple Dungeon Crawling game with RPG elements running in your terminal.
+A simple Dungeon Crawling game with RPG elements made in Python running in your terminal.

+('o') really cool and original huh?................
 ---

-## What TerminusRPG has to offer
+## What TerminusRPG has to offer (or atleast wishes to)
   - Special room encounters.
   - Dozens of weapons with different stats.
   - Various enemies.